 Infrared saunas may exacerbate symptoms of individuals with certain health conditions such as hypertension and blood pressure.
 We highly recommend staying for only up to 20 minutes OR following your doctor’s personal recommendation to avoid overexerting your body.

-Conversely, If you’re fit, have high hydration levels and have no history of health complications, you can tailor your sauna sessions for up to a maximum of 30 minutes or more to maximise the IR sauna benefits.
+Conversely, If you’re fit, have high hydration levels and have no history of health complications, you can tailor your sauna sessions for up to 30 minutes or more to maximise the IR sauna benefits.

 Familiarity